 These programmes are available through a partnership between Ealing Council, Ealing Clinical Commissioning Group (CCG), NHS based services and local community groups.

-Balance and strength classes are free, however there may be a charge for some home repairs and monitoring services.
+Some strength and balance classes are free, however there may be a charge for some home repairs and monitoring services.